Welcome to the News page for ISSS!

 This page was last updated on: January 24, 2020.

 ISSS holds programs during the year to provide support for the international population at Rensselaer.
 These programs range from orientation sessions and informational workshops to social events.

 Please expand each section below to view the schedule for each workshop series by selecting the + sign.

-ISSS Orientation has been scheduled for the Fall 2019 semester dates listed below.
+ISSS Orientation has been scheduled for the Spring 2020 semester date listed below.
 Please plan your travel in advance to ensure you can attend on the appropriate date.

-The agenda for the F-1 Graduate and Undergraduate Orientation can be found here: https://info.rpi.edu/isss/new-f1-students/#Orientation
+The agenda for the F-1 Orientation is available here: https://rpi.box.com/v/ISSSorientationagenda-SP20

 The orientation schedule for Exchange Visitors (J) Orientation can be found here: https://info.rpi.edu/isss/new-exchange-visitors/#Orientation